mattaylor/objix/README.md

 Binds a function to `this` as a non enumerable property using the given key.
 When called `this` will be applied as the **first** argument.

-If `expires` is defined then the function will be memoized such that any successive calls to the function with same arguments within `expires` seconds will return the previously cached result, without re-executing the function.
+If `expires` is defined then the function will be memoized such that any successive calls to this method with the same set of arguments within `expires` seconds will return the previously cached result, without re-executing the function.
 Cached results are non enumerably indexed by the `$()` representation of the arguments the function was called with and are automatically removed after `expires` seconds have elapsed.

 Always returns `this`